After a gastroscopy

 If you had a sedative, it is a good idea to have someone with you when we explain the results.
 You might not remember all of the details afterwards.

 If you had a biopsy, the laboratory examines the samples of tissue.
 Our clinical team then review the results.
-The review of results is called a virtual clinic and you do not come to this.
 We send you a letter explaining the results and next steps.
 This can take 8 to 10 weeks.

 If you do not already have a follow-up appointment with the doctor who referred you, we send you one for the next available clinic.
 If the matter is urgent, you get an appointment on the same day.